mohamadmohe13i/cloud-native-ecommerce/README.md

 - first of all install [minikube](), [kubectl](), [helm](), [terraform]()
 - start a minikube cluster with `minikube start` command
 - change directory to /terraform
-- create a k8s cluster by `terraform apply --auto-approve` command
+- create a k8s cluster by running `terraform apply --auto-approve` command
-- cluster should contain below resources
+- now the cluster should contain below resources
   - a simple k8s cluster
   - monitoring stack (prometheus, grafana, etc) on `monitoring-production` namespace
 ## Monitoring